git-disl/GPTLens/README.md

 | `strategy`    | The strategy for generating the final score.    |

-Note: We observe that the output from auditors can drift largely between different runs due to randomness.
+Note: We observe that the output from auditors can drift largely between different runs at different time period.
 We upload a set of results that we obtained on September 28 using GPT-4 with 1 auditor, 1 critic and 3 outputs per each contract (see src/logs).
 The composite score less than 5 can be deemed as not being a vulnerability.

 -----
 ## Citation